kangshugang/SBLS/README.md

  - This project is now at the conceptual phase, code will be developed and commited to this repository overtime.
  - This is a spare time project, do not expect any timely progress.
- - One of the primary purpose of this project is to help the author to refresh his skills with Python 3 and C++ 17 (the auther is an experienced software engineer, but skills on c++/python is a kind of out of date.
-I need practices for updating programming skills.
+ - One of the primary purpose of this project is to help the author to refresh his skills with Python 3 and C++ 17 (the authers skills on c++/python is not quite up-to-date.
+I need coding practice while learning.
 Therefore, this project).